 Although it can seem like your tinnitus gets louder at night when you are trying to sleep, however, this is rarely the case.

 During the day you are exposed to a lot of sounds, from the TV in your living room, cars and busses on the streets, to background talking.
 All of this sound helps to mask the sound of your tinnitus, so you notice it less.
-Also your brain is focused on other tasks.
+Also, your brain is focused on other tasks.

-When it comes to sleeping, your bedroom is typically silent, and your brain is not distracted.
+For sleeping, your bedroom is typically silent, and your brain is not distracted.
 All of this means that you notice the ringing that was there all day far more quickly.

 If you require more information, please check these references